covcom/304CEM/09 Advanced Async/README.md

 In this lab we will be exploring a couple of powerful features of ECMAScript 6 to simplify the problem.

+There is a slide deck https://goo.gl/D4Uszk to accompay this worksheet.
+Make sure you are familiar with its contents before proceeding.

 ## 1 Promises